YuvalAilon/SAP_Language/README.md

 ## Project Description

 This program is an assembler and compiler for the SAP (Simple Assembly Programming) Language.
-A language based on the language of the [PDP-11](https://en.wikipedia.org/wiki/PDP-11).
+SAP is a language based on the language of the [PDP-11](https://en.wikipedia.org/wiki/PDP-11).

 This project contains three sample programs:
 - An exponent function